cylc/cylc-doc/src/user-guide/writing-suites/parameterized-tasks.rst

 anywhere in between.
-But as noted earlier the parameterized version has several disadvantages: it must be finite in extent and not too large; the date-time arithmetic has to be done by the user; and the full extent of the workflow will be visible at all times as the suite runs.
+But as noted earlier the parameterized version has several disadvantages: it must be finite in extent and not too large; the date-time arithmetic has to be done by the user; and the full extent of the workflow will be visible at all times as the workflow runs.

 .. todo
    Create sub-figures if possible: for now hacked as separate figures with